 - If you click on the Customize link from your Dashboard, it will automatically bring up your Home page

-- Make only 1 modification at a time, so if you need to bring it back to it’s original state, you’ll remember what you did
+- Make only 1 modification at a time, so if you need to bring it back to its original state, you’ll remember what you did

 From the dropdown menu, click on ‘Theme Customizer‘ link.
-This will bring up the Customizer boxes as shown in the screenshot for the post/page you’re on.
+This will bring up the Customizer boxes, as shown in the screenshot for the post/page you’re on.

 Something to keep in mind – each theme will have different customizable links.

-If you don’t like what you see, go back to the Add New area in your Themes page and search for other themes to play around with until you find one that you can work with.
+If you don’t like what you see, go back to the Add New area on your Themes page and search for other themes to play around with until you find one that you can work with.

-– If you’re looking for another option for a Free theme, the Astra theme is: super fast, popular and comes highly recommended.
+– If you’re looking for another option for a Free theme, the Astra theme is: super fast, popular, and comes highly recommended.

-Click on the image to visit their website
+Click on the image to visit their website.

 Premium WordPress Themes